 If your down payment is less than 20% of the purchase price (which should be equal to or less than the lender appraised value), the mortgage will be insured in this way.

 If you miss a payment, the lender has the right to commence proceedings to collect what is owed to them.
 In North America, this is accomplished usually by way of 'power-of-sale' or 'foreclosure'.
-The lender secures possession of the property and sells it after you or any occupants have been evicted from the premises.
+The lender secures possession of the property and sells it after the occupants have been evicted from the premises.

 Typically, lenders are somewhat forgiving, at least for a little while.
 Depending on their company policies, as well as the history of your relationship with them, they may grant a borrower the opportunity to skip a payment or to redeem themselves.
-Of course, since a lender is definitely not charitable organizations, interest would still accumulate and ultimately be payable by the borrower.
+Of course, since lenders are definitely not charitable organizations, interest would still accumulate and ultimately be payable by the borrower.
 There's no free lunch.

 In both cases, the ...